-- View the device server report: Click to show information about the product status in a pop-up window.
-The Access Log is automatically included in the Server Report. - Download the device server report: Click to download the server report.
-It creates a .zip file that contains a complete server report text file in UTF-8 format, as well as a snapshot of the current live view image.
-Always include the server report .zip file when you contact support. - Download the crash report: Click to download an archive with detailed information about the server's status.
-The crash report contains information that is in the server report as well as detailed debug information.
-This report might contain sensitive information such as network traces.
-It can take several minutes to generate the report.
+Reports View the device server report: Click to show information about the product Log is automatically included in the Server Report.
+Download the device server report: Click to download the server report.
+It c server report text file in UTF-8 format, as well as a snapshot of the current lir report .zip file when you contact support.
+Download the crash report: Click to download an archive with detailed info crash report contains information that is in the server report as well as detail contain sensitive information such as network traces.
+It can take several min Logs reates a .zip file that contains a complete ve view image.
+Always include the server rmation about the server's status.
+The led debug information.
+This report might View the system log: Click to show information about system events such a messages.
+View the access log: Click to show all failed attempts to access the device, password is used.
+Network trace Important A network trace file might contain sensitive information, for example certificates s or passwords.
+A network trace file can help you troubleshoot problems by recording activity on the network seconds or minutes, and click Download . work.
+Select the duration of the trace in